AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/performing-migration.md

 ![image](/help/journey-migration/assets/content-migration.png)

+## Preparing for the migration {#prepare-for-migration}

+Preparing the source system for migration involves system and AEM administrator level tasks.
+The first step is to verify that the content repository is in a well maintained state by checking the revision cleanup and data store garbage collection task status.
+In AEM versions earlier than 6.4 ( 6.3+ as CTT is compatible with 6.3 onwards), it is recommended to perform offline compaction, followed by Data Store Garbage collection.
+Data consistency check is recommended across all AEM versions to ensure the content repository in good state to initiate migration activities.

+System administrator level access is required to install and configure [AZCopy](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/handling-large-content-repositories.md)

+It is also recommended to review any unused Assets,Pages, AEM Projects, Users and Groups to save time on migration.

 ## Gathering Data {#gathering-data}

 Gathering data can help you plan the migration activities and associated tasks.
 The extraction and ingestion times are particularly useful because the datapoints can be associated with a specific size of the migration set.
 As such, these datapoints can be extrapolated to come up with a plan: